-For violations of this Bylaw, assessing fines of three hundred dollars (\$300) for each violation.
+A fine~~for violations of this Bylaw, assessing fines~~ of three hundred dollars (\$300) may be assessed for each violation ~~of this Bylaw~~.
 Each day such violation continues shall constitute a separate offense.
 Said money shall incur to the Town for such uses as the Select Board or Town Administrator may direct.
-Fines shall be recovered by indictment or on complaint before the District Court or by noncriminal disposition in accordance with Massachusetts General Law Chapter 40 S. 21D MGL c.
+Fines shall be recovered by indictment or on complaint before the District Court or by noncriminal disposition in accordance with Massachusetts General Law Chapter M.G.L. c.
+40, Section-21D MGL c.
 40 S. 21D.

-The Select Board or its designee shall be the "enforcing person" for purposes of MGL c.
-40S.
-21D.
+The Select Board or its designee shall be the "enforcing person" for purposes of M.G.L. c.
+40, Section S. 21D.